Academic and Student Services

 Islander Lights

-Islander Lights kicks off the holiday season by hosting an evening of activities at TAMU-CC for the community and the campus’s family and friends.
-Enjoy the Holiday Bash with Santa, live music, refreshments, games, and activities.
+Islander Lights kicks off the winter holiday season by hosting an evening of activities at TAMU-CC for the community and the campus’s family and friends.
+Enjoy activities in the University Center and across campus including live music, refreshments, petting zoo, inflatables, and craft activities.
 Shop for unique gifts at the Arts & Craft Market.
 Give back to the community by bringing a new toy or donating to the Marine Corps’ Toys for Tots organized by the National Society of Leadership and Success (NSLS).
-Then head outside to witness the ceremonial campus lighting here campus is illuminated with blue, green, and white holiday lights.
+Then head outside for the ceremonial campus lighting where campus is illuminated with blue, green, and white holiday lights.
 For more information call (361) 825-2707 or visit islanderlights.tamucc.edu

 University Center